December 15, 2021

 One of the main drawbacks of refurbished ATMs are the questions about quality.
 And it makes sense that these questions would come up.
 Anything that’s been used to the point where someone wants to replace it is going to have a little personality.

 However, that personality might be as simple as looks.
-Or perhaps a larger bank wanted to standardize their fleet.
+Or perhaps a larger bank wanted to standardize its fleet.

 The truth is that it doesn’t much matter whether an ATM is used or not.
 Rather, it matters how it was refurbished.
 Any questions about the quality of refurbished ATMs ultimately come down to this:

 If the refurbishing company just opened the ATM up, cleaned them out so they look fresh, and put them back on the market, then the quality will suffer.
 We call this process the “blow and go,” and it gives refurbished ATMs a bad name.
 Fortunately, this process is rather uncommon.

 Refurbished ATMs are reliable so long as they’ve been carefully restored.
 When companies put a little extra time and effort into the refurbishing process, the final results are just as good as new.